bbengfort/bbengfort.github.io/_posts/2017-03-23-grumpy-transpiling-fib-benchmark.md

 Because the recursive fibonacci implementation does not use memoization or dynamic programming, the computational time increases exponentially as the index gets higher.
 Therefore the benchmarks are several runs at moderately high indices to push the performance.
 In order to operationalize this, I wrote a small Python script to execute the benchmarks.
 You can find the [benchmark script on Gist](https://gist.github.com/bbengfort/e048b647ae8c94dc1d6465342d7ba34d) (it is a bit too large to include in this post).

-> I hope that I have provided everything needed to repeat these benchmarks.
+**NOTE**: I hope that I have provided everything needed to repeat these benchmarks.
 If you find a hole in the methodology or different results, I'd certainly be interested.

 After the timing benchmarks I also wanted to run resource usage benchmarks.
 Since the fibonacci implementation currently doesn't use multiple threads, I can't compare run times across increasing number of processes (TODO!).
 Instead, using the [memory profiler](https://pypi.python.org/pypi/memory_profiler) library I simply measured memory usage.
 In the results section, I run each process using `mprof` independently in order to precisely track what is running where.
-However, using the new multiprocess feature you could create a bash script as follows:
+However, using the new multiprocess feature of the memory profiler library you could create a bash script as follows:

 ```bash
 #!/bin/bash